Vantaa: Grand Duchy of Finland under Russian rule

 The Finnish famine of 1866–1868 decreased the population of Vantaa by 1300 people, and population growth was very slow for a whole decade.
 Only in the late 1870s Vantaa regained its population from 1865.
 The elementary school in Kirkonkylä was founded on 15 September 1869, four years later than originally planned.
 There were two teachers, one for boys and one for girls.

 Four important roads passed through Helsingin pitäjä in the late 19th century: Hämeentie, the King's Road, Nurmijärventie and Porvoontie.
 To the north of Kirkonkylä, Hämeentie leading north crossed the King's Road.
 The King's Road connected Turku with Vyborg and Saint Petersburg.
 The King's Road, leading northwest, started from Helsinki as an extension of Läntinen Viertotie (now known as Mannerheimintie).
-Porvoontie conneted Hämeentie and the King's Road separating from Hämeentie between Viikki and Malminkylä and connecting to the King's Road in eastern Hakkila.
+Porvoontie connected Hämeentie and the King's Road separating from Hämeentie between Viikki and Malminkylä and connecting to the King's Road in eastern Hakkila.

 The largest industrial facility in Helsingin maalaiskunta in the late 19th century was the Arabia porcelain factory.
 Its production value was greater than that of all the other factories in the municipality put together.
 The factory was active in the village of Koskela, to the north of Helsinki, and was named after the villa Arabia previously located at the site of the factory.

 The growing city of Helsinki needed large amounts of building materials, brought from Uusimaa and Tavastia.
 Brick factories in Helsingin maalaiskunta were located in Tikkurila, Lauttasaari and Kulosaari.

 A brewery founded by J. K. Kröckell was active in Pitäjänmäki, producing several styles of beer, sparkling wine, lemon-flavoured mead and a type of alcohol-free juice called Sorbus.
 The brewery horses carried malt products both to Helsinki and to the nearby railway station, continuing all the way to Tampere.
 The Pitäjänmäki brewery remained in action until 1914.

 In 1899, an edict about tightly populated communities came into force in Finland.
 During the next couple of decades, almost twenty tightly populated communities were founded in the area of Helsingin maalaiskunta.
 Of these, Huopalahti separated into its own municipality in 1920, Oulunkylä in 1921 and Kulosaari in 1922.
 With the exception of Tikkurila, all these communities were discontinued in early 1946 as they were annexed to the city of Helsinki.
 The tightly populated community of Tikkurila was discontinued together with the rest of the tightly populated communities in Finland in early 1956.